Figma-Linux/figma-linux/README.md

 ```

 ATTENTION:
-When You do changes in middleware component, You need to rebuild and restart the app each time.
-Because the middleware execute only on run the app.
-Hot Reload doesn't work here.
+When you do changes in middleware component, You need to rebuild (`npm run build`) and restart the app each time, because the middleware execute only on run the app, Hot Reload won't work.

 ## description of  npm scripts